Last Updated on June 7, 2022 by Lori Geurin

-- Speeding up metabolism, causing the body to burn as much as 120 calories extra within a 24-hour period (1)
+- May boost your metabolism, causing your body to burn as much as 120 calories extra within a 24-hour period (1)

-- Polynesian people who have consumed coconut oil in large quantities for many years, such as those living in the South Pacific, are among the healthiest in the world.
+- Many Polynesian people have consumed coconut oil in large quantities for many years.
+They are among the healthiest people in the world.